ainabjerke/HeliosTravel/README.md

 - View more/less button to view more blog posts
 - Using query paramter to fetch specific data users has clicked on
 - Modal users can click on to view a bigger images
-- Post data from contact form to Wordpress to the details ios saved
+- Post data from contact form to WordPress so the details is saved
-- Allows user to submit comment on blog posts and post this data to Wordpress
+- Allows user to submit comments on blog posts and post this data to WordPress
-- JavaScript is used for validation on the contact form, showing an error message if the value in the textboxes does not meet the requrements
+- JavaScript is used for validation on the contact form, showing an error message if the value in the textboxes does not meet the requirements
-- Ligtbox modal image gallery, clicking on the image in the blog specific page opent the lightbox
+- Lightbox modal images gallery, clicking on the images in blog specific page opens the lightbox

 ## Built With